 So what do you need to think about ahead of getting your first fish?

 Fish are a fantastic choice of pet for so many reasons.
 They are space-saving, in that they have a fixed area of the room and you know where they are at all times!
 They don’t require walking and they are cheaper to look after than other pets, without the big food costs and vet bills.
 Fish are fairly low maintenance, although you must allocate time to keep the tank and water in good condition.
-If the water looks cloudy or smells, take action and deal with it, rather than wait for your fish to get ill.
+If the water looks cloudy or smells at all, take action and deal with it, rather than wait for your fish to get ill.
 They are a quiet species, making no noise, ever!
 Fish are also known as a stress reliever, with research showing that the relaxing act of watching them swim silently and without conflict will lower blood pressure.

 Ultimately, fish are beautiful breeds that come in all shapes, sizes and colours, making them wonderful to watch.
 As you get to know your fish, you may discover that they have their own personality, which will help them to become a member of the family!